gruni55/goat/README.txt

     - Single spherical particle in an optical trap (example_one_sphere.cpp)
     - Particle in a counterpropagating trap, i.e. two opposite traps (counterpropagating_trap.cpp)

+in /examples/layers
+    intensity of the transmitted light after passing a tilted thin layer as a function of the layer thickness

 in /examples/paths
     One example, how to trace the rays from a light source and store it to a file.
     Here is also shown how to import an object from a STL-file.